CAA381/hands-on/README.md

 * An active subscription to [Alert Notification](https://cloudplatform.sap.com/capabilities/product-info.SAP-Cloud-Platform-Alert-Notification.df14655e-ee31-45ab-b755-71f869e359c8.html).
 * SAP CAP based application.
 Learn how to build one [here](https://developers.sap.com/group.cp-apm-full-stack-app.html)

+# Exercises

+## Short overview

+1. Set up a deployment pipeline which deploys the sample app into our Cloud Foundry space
+2. Intentionally introduce an error into our deployment process.
+Explore how easy it is to understand this error.
+Respectively how easy it is to fix it.
+3. Fix the error situation
+4. Deploy and test the application into your environment
+5. Define a subscription for and alert, which notifies us every time some of the app's components is in a state different than STARTED.
+    > Note: we will refer to these as lifecycle management alerts

+6. Intentionally break the application to receive an alert about its breakage
+7. Explore sources of the app.
+Notice that there is a place where something unusual happens.
+In that very place also our app sends an alert to Alert Notification that something concrete for it has happened
+    > Note: we will refer to these as custom alerts

+8. Define a subscription for an alert which notifies us for this particular situation
+9. Intentionally trigger the unusual case and get notified for it.

+The actual exercises are grouped into three lessons

 # Preparation (Mandatory)

 ## Start IntelliJ IDE